Tohsig/obsidian-front-matter-tag-wizard/README.md

 ## Getting Started

-This plugin has not yet been submitted to Obsidian for review, but in the meantime it can be installed for testing via the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
+This plugin has been submitted to Obsidian for review, but in the meantime it can be installed for testing via the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.

 1. Install [BRAT](https://github.com/TfTHacker/obsidian42-brat)
 2. Go to the `Obsidian42 - BRAT` options tab